The metabolism of cytokinin

 Since their first discovery in 1955, much work has been carried out on cytokinins.
 This has led to a better understanding of the structure and function of these plant hormones.
 Cytokinins play many roles in plants ranging from long distance signalling, cell differentiation through to regulation of senescence.
 This section of plant biology advice takes a look into the metabolism of cytokinins.

-Classifications of cytokinin metabolism
+Classifications of Cytokinin Metabolism

 There are two major classifications of cytokinin metabolism: